2002 Marib airstrike: Under international law

-Assessment
+Analysis

+The elimination of Harithi, a veteran militant who personally trained many recruits into skilled fighters, dealt al-Qaeda in Yemen a significant blow.
+Neither of the two next highest-ranking members of the group in Yemen, Rabeiee or Mohammed Hamdi al-Ahdal, were prepared to take over for him, the former due to a lack of experience and the latter mostly having a logistics role.
+Although Ahdal took the role of caretaker leader, with dozens of his men having been arrested as part of a government crackdown and he himself facing pressure, the group was in shambles.
+On September 25, 2003, Ahdal surrendered to authorities after they found him at a wedding party in Sanaa.
+This event effectively marked the defeat of al-Qaeda in Yemen, and from 2003 to 2006 both the American and Yemeni governments shifted their attention to other matters.
+However, this period of relieved pressure gave al-Qaeda time to recuperate; imprisoned militants radicalized many younger cellmates arrested on only loose affiliations to the group.
+Through a prison escape in 2006 which freed several key militants, al-Qaeda in Yemen would reorganize and once again emerge as a threat, culminating in a 2008 attack on the US embassy which served as a "wake-up call for all of Washington."
+US military action took place in Yemen again starting in 2009, while drones began to launch targeted strikes in the country in 2011 as Saleh's control weakened amid the Yemeni revolution.

-According to political scientist Micah Zenko, the strike had one military objective: the death of Harithi, along with two larger political objectives; the demoralization of al-Qaeda which would ward off future terrorist attacks against the US and its allies, and "to compel more consistent counterterrorism cooperation from Yemen."
+According to political scientist Micah Zenko, the strike had one military objective: the death of Harithi, along with two larger political objectives; the demoralization of al-Qaeda which would ward off future terrorist attacks against the US and its allies, and to "compel more consistent counterterrorism cooperation from Yemen."
 Militarily, the strike succeeded.
-However, although some signals intelligence reports were received indicating that al-Qaeda was initially shocked by the strike, the group still perpetrated numerous attacks throughout the decade, and the death of Harithi likely did not affect planning for any attacks as he had spent most of his time up until that point evading the search for him.
-Although the Yemeni government cracked down on local support for al-Qaeda in some regards, intelligence cooperation remained inconsistent, and elements of the nation's security security forces remained sympathetic to the group, and helped perpetrate a prison break in 2006 which freed several of its members.
-By 2009, the al-Qaeda presence in Yemen had become largest terrorist threat to the US across the Middle East.
+However, although some signals intelligence reports were received indicating al-Qaeda was initially shocked by the strike, the group as a whole still perpetrated numerous attacks throughout the decade, and the death of Harithi likely did not affect planning for any attacks as he had spent most of his time up until that point evading the search for him.
+Although the Yemeni government cracked down on local support for al-Qaeda in some regards, intelligence cooperation remained inconsistent as some internal elements remained sympathetic to the group, and likely assisted in perpetrating the 2006 prison break.